When Creditors Contact You

-If you would like to communicate with your creditors about your debt, it's a good idea to understand what you can and cannot say.
-Below are some sample letters that can be used in common situations when wish to communicate with a creditor.
-Read through the warning message above as there are some things that if mentioned in writing could trigger acceptance of the debt or extend the time period the creditor is allowed to legally pursue you for payment of the debt.
+Below are sample letters that can be used in common situations to communicate with a creditor.
+However, before writing your creditor a letter, make sure to read through the warning messages.
+Always be honest, but also be aware of what could make your situation worse.
+There are some things that, if mentioned in writing, can trigger acceptance of the debt or extend the time period the creditor can legally pursue you for debt payment.